gandhidevansh/pyDict/README.md

 # automated-personal-dictionary

-A handy automated tool made using python that helps to create a personal dictionary just by pressing a button.
+A useful automated application written in Python that retrieves and previews the definition of a selected word for you, as well as assisting in the creation of a personal dictionary, all with the click of a button.

 # Use Case